 None of our executive officers receive direct compensation from us.
 We do not currently have any employees and do not expect to have any employees in the foreseeable future.
 The services necessary for the operation of our business are provided to us by our officers and the other employees of our Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
-Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary, and Mr. Dullum, our president and a director whose term is expiring at the Annual Meeting, are all employees of and compensated directly by our Adviser.
-Ms. Morrison, our chief financial officer and treasurer is an employee of our Administrator.
-Mr. David Watson, our former chief financial officer and treasurer, was also an employee of our Administrator.
-Mr. Watson resigned in January 2015.
+Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary, and Mr. Dullum, our president, are all employees of and compensated directly by our Adviser.
+Ms. Ryan, our chief financial officer and treasurer is an employee of our Administrator.
+Ms. Morrison, an employee of our Administrator, served as chief financial officer and treasurer from January 2015 to July 2015 and interim principal financial officer from mid-October to mid-December 2015.
 Under the Administration Agreement, we reimburse our Administrator for our allocable portion of the salary of our chief financial officer and treasurer.
-During our last fiscal year, our allocable portion of Mr. Watson's compensation paid by our Administrator was \$33,336 of his salary, \$18,311 of his bonus, and \$6,562 of the cost of his benefits.
-During our last fiscal year, our allocable portion of Ms. Morrison's compensation paid by our Administrator was \$11,200 of her salary, \$0 of her bonus, and \$1,745 of the cost of her benefits.
+During our last fiscal year, our allocable portion of Ms. Morrison's compensation paid by our Administrator was \$43,049.70 of her salary, \$21,080.00 of her bonus, and \$9,256.07 of the cost of her benefits.
+During our last fiscal year, our allocable portion of Ms. Ryan's compensation paid by our Administrator was \$52,331.33 of her salary, \$6,324.00 of her bonus, and \$7,012.66 of the cost of her benefits.

-During the fiscal year ended March 31, 2015, we incurred total fees of approximately \$[] million to our Advisor under the Advisory Agreement and \$[] million to our Administrator under the Administration Agreement.
+During the fiscal year ended March 31, 2016, we incurred total fees, net of credits, of approximately \$[ ] million to our Advisor under the Advisory Agreement and \$[ ] million to our Administrator under the Administration Agreement.
 For a discussion of the terms of our Advisory and Administration Agreement, see "Certain Transactions."

-DIRECTOR COMPENSATION FOR FISCAL 2015
+DIRECTOR COMPENSATION FOR FISCAL 2016

-The following table shows for the fiscal year ended March 31, 2015 certain information with respect to the compensation of all directors that are not also executive officers.
+The following table shows for the fiscal year ended March 31, 2016 certain information with respect to the compensation of all directors that are not also executive officers.
 Our executive officers do not receive any compensation for their service as directors: